Ntuk/fmi-weather-pipeline/README.md

 A Kafka consumer reads messages from the fmi_observations topic and batches them into a BigQuery raw table: raw.fmi_observations

 #### Key characteristics:
-* Data is loaded as-is
+* Data is loaded in batches of 100 rows
 * Offsets are committed only after successful BigQuery inserts
 * No deduplication or filtering happens at this stage
+* Consumer exits automatically after idle period

 This keeps the raw dataset auditable and easy to reprocess if needed.